The Soldier's Tale (film)

 The Soldier's Tale is a 1959 Australian television ballet starring Robert Helpmann.
 It aired 4 March 1959 in Melbourne and 15 March 1959 in Sydney.

-Helpman had performed the play on stage a number of times.
+Helpmann had performed the play on stage a number of times.
 He reconfigured it for television.
-Helpmann appeared with Edward Brayshaw; the two men knew each other from touring with Nude with Violin.
+Helpmann appeared with Edward Brayshaw - the two men knew each other from touring with Nude with Violin.

 He later filmed it for British TV in 1964.

+The production was one of several collaborations between Sterling and Robert Helpmann.